jiaqingxie/DeepProtein/Readme.md

 ### Installation

-First we recommend you to follow the instruction of how DeepPurpose's dependencies are installed.
+First, we recommend you follow the instructions on how DeepPurpose's dependencies are installed.
 ```bash
 conda create -n DeepProtein python=3.9
 conda activate DeepProtein